Children & Youth

 A child old enough to love is old enough to grieve.

-Explore feelings in a supportive environment through expressive arts & play
+Explore feelings in a supportive environment through expressive arts, interactive experiences and activities.

 Develop skills to deal with grief in safe and healthy ways

-Meet other grieving children with similar issues and concerns
+Meet other grieving children/youth/peers with similar issues and concerns

 Lighthouse Children's Grief Group